HewlettPackard/hpegl-metal-terraform-resources/examples/data-sources/hpegl_metal_available_resources/README.md

 ### Attribute Reference

-In addition to the arguments listed above, the following attributes are exported:
+In addition to the arguments listed above, the following attributes are returned to the user:

 - `images` - List of available OS images.
    - `category` - The OS categoty, e.g. "linux".